Continuing Education Activity

 - For increased intraocular pressure, dosages typically range from 0.25 g/kg to 2 g/kg administered intravenously over 30 to 60 minutes with effect within 5 to 10 minutes and lasting up to approximately 6 hours.

 - For prevention or treatment of oliguria, a test dose should be strongly considered of around 0.2 g/kg intravenous to ensure a response to urine output.
-The infusion of mannitol can be adjusted to provide a urine flow rate of at least 30 mL/hour to 50 mL/hour in adults.
+The mannitol infusion can be adjusted to provide a urine flow rate of at least 30 mL/hour to 50 mL/hour in adults.

-- For excretion of toxic materials, the clinician may consider a dose of 0.25 g/kg to 2 g/kg with the observation of effects.
+- For excretion of toxic materials, the clinician may consider a dose of 0.25 g/kg to 2 g/kg to observe its effects.
 If the patient receives more than 200 gm of mannitol without benefit, mannitol use should be discontinued.

-There are multiple adverse effects which mannitol can cause, including:
+There are multiple adverse effects that mannitol can cause, including:

 - Masking or worsening dehydration as it causes diuresis